Ten Things You Need to Know About EEE Virus & Your Pets

 Female mosquitoes are the ones that bite animals and spread diseases.
 The average lifespan of a female mosquito is 2-3 weeks, but they can survive up to six months in the right environment.
 This means that eliminating mosquitoes can be a long-term process, and it’s important to take preventative measures regularly.

-6. Eastern Equine Encephalitis (EEE) has been in the news recently because of human infections, but it can also be transmitted to cats, dogs, and horses.
+Eastern Equine Encephalitis (EEE) has been in the news recently due to human infections, but it can also be transmitted to cats, dogs, and horses.
 The prevalence of EEE and heartworm diseases is unclear, and treatment can be expensive, impacting the quality of life for pets.

 Mosquitos spread EEE and heartworm so work to improve your pets’ balance and decrease the number of mosquitoes around your house whenever possible to prevent problems since treatment is expensive, impacts the quality of life, and is risky.

-8. Cats can also get heartworm from mosquitos, though the disease and symptoms display differently than they do in dogs.
+Cats can get heartworm from mosquitoes, but the disease and symptoms display differently than they do in dogs.
 It’s important to consult with your veterinarian to determine the best course of preventative action for your feline friend.

-9. This year there is expected to be a higher than average risk of mosquito-borne disease across most of the country because of the warm fall and excess moisture.
+This year, there is an expected higher-than-average risk of mosquito-borne diseases across most of the country due to the warm fall and excess moisture.
 Stay vigilant in protecting your pets during this time.

 Eastern equine encephalitis (EEE) virus can cause illness in dogs or cats, however infection is quite rare11.
 Most pets that do become infected with EEE, or even West Nile virus, fully recover from infection.

 Chemical yard treatments available typically involve a pesticide granule to keep mosquitos at bay.
-Commercial and retail treatments vary greatly in ingredients, toxicity, and application amounts.
-If your pet eats grass or spends enough time on the treated areas, they can ingest and absorb these chemicals through inhalation and their paw pads – and increased exposure to pesticides has been linked to allergy, inflammation or nervous system complications in both pets and people.
+While they can be effective, it is important to use these chemical products cautiously, sparingly and never mix commercial products.
+Increased exposure to pesticides has been linked to allergy, inflammation or nervous system complications in both pets and people.